-5 Takeaways From The First Democratic Debate
+5 Takeaways From The 1st Democratic Debate

 The moderators tried with the first two questions to stir up a fight between the progressive and pragmatic wings of the Democratic Party, calling on Warren and then shifting to Minnesota Sen. Amy Klobuchar on whether the field was going too far.
 But Klobuchar didn't take the bait.

-"I had to sit back and say this is the first debate," Klobuchar said afterward on MSNBC, pointing out that she would have liked to have talked more about Russia and farm policy.
+"I had to sit back and say, 'This is the first debate,' " Klobuchar said afterward on MSNBC, pointing out that she would have liked to have talked more about Russia and farm policy.

 That meant the shape of the race did not change.
 It's a reminder that it's early, and until the lines become more sharply defined, the candidates may hold back, although the dynamics for Thursday night's debate may be different.